 Biostatistician / Computational Biologist in Statistical Genetics of Complex Eye Diseases

-The successful candidate will have a strong background in statistics, statistical genetics, computational genomics, bioinformatics, or a related quantitative field, and strong programming skills, and should be excited to contribute to advancing the science and medicine of eye disease.
-Research experience with large-scale genomic data desired.
-Research projects will involve statistical analyses of GWAS, whole genome and whole exome sequencing data, and large-scale genotype and phenotype data from the UK Biobank, and integration with functional genomic data, to identify novel genetic risk factors and biological processes associated with complex eye diseases.
+The successful candidate should have a PhD in Biostatistics, Statistical Genetics, Computational Biology, Bioinformatics, Computer Science, or a related quantitative field, and strong programming skills, and should be excited to contribute to advancing the science and medicine of eye disease.
+Experience in large-scale data analysis, preferably genomic or next-generation sequencing (NGS), required.
+Research projects will include statistical analyses of genome-wide association studies (GWAS), whole genome and whole exome sequencing data, pharmacogenetic studies, and integration of genetic associations with functional genomic data, to identify novel genetic risk factors and biological processes associated with complex eye diseases and drug treatment response.

-If interested, please send your CV, a cover letter describing your previous research experience and future research interests, and contact information for 3 references to Dr. Ayellet Segre: ayellet_segre [at] meei [dot] harvard [dot] edu.
+If interested, please send your CV, cover letter describing your previous research experience and future research interests, and contact information for 3 references to Dr. Ayellet Segre: email@example.com, and Dr. Sobrin: firstname.lastname@example.org.

 Massachusetts Eye and Ear is proud to be an equal-opportunity employer and is committed to providing a workplace free from harassment or discrimination.
 All employment decisions are made without regard to race, color, age, gender, gender identification, sexual orientation, religion, marital status, sex, pregnancy or conditions related to pregnancy, national origin/ancestry, citizenship, disability, military status, genetic information, or any other basis prohibited by law.
 These protections extend to all management practices and decisions, including recruitment and hiring practices, appraisal systems, promotions, training, and career development programs.